top of page

 Order without struggle.

-Possessions can create chaos —
+Belongings can create chaos —

-clean, protected, clearly organized.
+clean, protected, organized.

-Here, order is not a daily fight,
+Here, order is not a daily battle,

-but a state that is maintained for you,
+but a condition maintained for you,

-so your life stays lighter.
+so that your life can remain lighter.

-Community instead of individual ownership.
+Community instead of isolated ownership.

-are used only rarely.
+are only used occasionally.

 so that everyone can use them.

-without having to buy, store or maintain them yourself.
+without having to buy, store, or maintain them yourself.

 Space for what truly matters to you.

-Memories, special pieces, collections, beautiful things —
+Memories, special objects, collections, beautiful things —

 you do not have to leave anything behind.

-In Eden, these things find rooms
+In Eden, these things find spaces

-and do not overcrowd small living spaces,
+and do not overcrowd your small home,

-but are allowed to remain in dignity.
+but may remain with dignity.

 Nothing that has heart is pushed aside here.

-Pack everything at first — or just one suitcase — and go.
+or just one suitcase —

 Lightness through structure.